fortrabbit/help/docs/dns-troubleshooting.md

 ;; MSG SIZE  rcvd: 122
 ```

-Alternately you can use a browser based DNS lookup tool.
-See [these results](http://lmgtfy.com/?q=dns+lookup).
+Alternately you can use a browser-based DNS lookup tool.

 #### Dig an IP